41north/besu-exflo/README.md

 are well-known data store technologies (each of one serving different purposes and necessities) that are often used to perform better queries or real-time analytics.

-Having said that, yes, we thought originally on Exflo to be easily extendable so, if you find another possible use-case let us know!
+Having said that, yes, we thought originally on Exflo to be easily extendable so, if you find another possible use-case, let us know!

 ### Can we replace RocksDB storage engine that Besu uses with the Postgres' one inside Exflo?